conduktor/scala-api-template/README.md

 - graalVM
 - ZIO (effect, stream, config, tests)

+## Git flow
+- branch from develop
+- merge into develop to release Staging
+- merge develop into main to release Prod

 ## CAVEATS

  - Intellij can't type properly macros (such as skunk's "sql" StringOps)